chef-boneyard/chef-fundamentals/slides/getting-started/01_slide.md

 # Client Command-line Options

-Other common command-line options used with chef-client:
+Other common command-line options used with `chef-client`:

     | Command-line Option   | client.rb    |
     |-----------------------|--------------|